Share

 Notes

-• Bex recommends serviing her chil con carne with fresh corn muffins and your go-to garnishes.
-Her favorites are queso and hot sauce.
+• Bex recommends serving this chil con carne with fresh corn muffins, queso and hot sauce — in addition to your favorite garnishes.

 chile con carne Bex